Home

 Christie Dickason, The Memory Palace, about a young pregnant woman struggling to survive after her baby's father is exiled; #3 in the Lady Tree trilogy.

-Christie Dickason, The Firemaster's Mistress, a seventeenth century explosives expert is forced to infiltrate the Gunpowder Plot conspirators as a government spy.
+Christie Dickason, The Firemaster's Mistress, about a seventeenth-century explosives expert forced to infiltrate the Gunpowder Plot conspirators as a government spy.

 Christie Dickason, The Principessa, an English gunpowder expert, sent to Italy as a spy, meets his match in a wily and beautiful young widow; sequel to The Firemaster's Mistress.